-The San Diego Zoo operates the Desert Tortoise Conservation Center (DTCC), located in Las Vegas, Nevada.
-The DTCC helps nearly 1,000 desert tortoises each year, including many acquired from people in Nevada’s Clark County who turned in pet desert tortoises they didn’t want anymore or tortoises they found wandering in developed areas.
+From 2009 to 2014, San Diego Zoo Global partnered with the U.S. Fish and Wildlife Service, the Bureau of Land Management, and the Nevada Department of Wildlife to operate the Desert Tortoise Conservation Center (DTCC) in Las Vegas, Nevada, to aid in the recovery of wild desert tortoise populations, as well as the Mojave Desert ecosystem.
+During its operation, the DTCC helped nearly 1,000 desert tortoises each year, including many acquired from people in Nevada’s Clark County who turned in pet desert tortoises they didn’t want anymore or tortoises they found wandering in developed areas.
 Here are some stories about some of our favorite desert tortoises!

 One massively large tortoise came to the DTCC from an abandoned, foreclosed home.
 We affectionately named him Monster, and we think he might be the largest desert tortoise on record!
-Since arriving at the DTCC, Monster has had his fair share of visitors!
-Seasonal staff members did a great job of digging him the largest burrow we’ve ever had.
-Monster adapted well to his new surroundings, and he’s always happy to come out and greet admirers!
+Seasonal staff members did a great job of digging him the largest burrow the facility ever had.

 Big Guy’s story began in 2010 when his custodian, Mona, could no longer care for him.
 Big Guy had been with Mona’s family for over 25 years, so she really wanted to keep him, but she knew life in an apartment was a bad idea for a tortoise.
 Big Guy was a prime example of great captive care: he was the right size, weight, and color, and he showed no signs of disease or lethargy, a perfect example of what happens when you give a tortoise the proper living conditions like a burrow and native foods.